 - Preparation of contracting documents for scanning and long-term storage electronically

-- Preparing, maintaining, and monitoring Managed Care Summaries that Provides Effective dates, Fee Schedule details, and Group affiliation.
+- Preparing, maintaining, and monitoring Managed Care Summaries that provide effective dates, Fee Schedule details, and Group affiliation.

 - Handling Re-Credentialing whenever required